 Cardiovascular and Neurovascular Care for the Frontline Clinician

-Be Empowered and Equipped to Handle Any Type of Cardiovascular Emergency with The Heart Course Self‑Study Program.
+Be Empowered and Equipped to Handle Most Any Type of Cardiovascular Emergency With The Heart Course Self‑Study Program.

 Learn and Apply Emerging Data, New Guidelines, and Optimal Treatment Strategies for the Management of Cardiac and Vascular Emergencies.

 - Faster Than a Speeding Bullet: Narrow Complex Tachycardias